 Timber Kit Home

 Our precision engineered eco kit homes have been designed to maximise thermal comfort and durability.
-Due to the high quality air tightness that is required as part of an eco kit home, we only manufacture and erect - we don’t allow anyone else to erect our kits.
+Due to the high quality air tightness that is required as part of an eco kit home, we only offer a manufacture and erect service - we don’t allow anyone else to erect our kits.

 For more general timber kits, two options exist - supply only and supply and erect.

 If your kit manufacturer does supply only then you’ll need to hire a suitably qualified erection team yourself.
 That is an interface you need to manage - the erection team must construct the kit in accordance with the relevant manufacturers instructions.
 If subsequently there are construction issues, identifying who was responsible may be difficult - so be aware of this.

 A timber kit package usually consists of all the major structural elements that make up your home including; walls, roofs and intermediate floors.